 - b.
-Personal leave requests shall not be approved for any day immediately preceding or following a holiday.
-The exceptions to this provision are: - (i) in the case of an emergency, - (ii) bereavement for a member of the employee's immediate family as defined in Section B 1 above, - (iii) to observe a religious day of the employee's faith, or - (iv) to attend the graduation of a member of the immediate family from a high school, college or university.
+Personal leave requests shall not be approved for any day immediately preceding or following a holiday; and/or the day immediately before or after the Thanksgiving break, the Winter break and/or the Spring break.
+The exceptions to this provision are: - (i) in the case of an emergency, - (ii) bereavement for a member of the employee's immediate family as defined in Section B 1 above, - (iii) to observe a religious day of the employee's faith, - (iv) to assist in moving a child, stepchild or foster child in order to attend a college or university; or - (v) to attend the graduation of a member of the immediate family from a high school, college or university.
 As used for graduations, immediate family means those residing in the employee's household plus children, step-children, foster children and spouse. - c.
-When misuse of personal leave is suspected, the Area Superintendent or his/her designee may investigate and require verification of the emergency, bereavement, religious observance and/or graduation. - 3.
-In-The-Line-Of-Duty Leave An employee who is absent due to injuries or illnesses clearly received in the discharge of his/her duties shall be entitled to additional sick benefits provided such claim is reported to the Principal/department head within the (2) days of the time of occurrence.
+When misuse of personal leave is suspected, the Regional Superintendent or his/her designee may investigate and require verification of the emergency, bereavement, religious observance and/or graduation. - 3.
+In-The-Line-Of-Duty Leave An employee who is absent due to injuries or illnesses clearly received in the discharge of his/her duties shall be entitled to additional sick benefits provided such claim is reported to the Principal/department head within two (2) days of the time of occurrence.
 Except in extenuating circumstances, failure to make such report within the prescribed time limits above shall result in the claim being denied, unless otherwise approved by the Superintendent. - a.
 An employee who is injured in the line of duty shall be entitled to up to ten (10) noncumulative additional paid days which shall not be charged against the employee's sick leave balance.
-These ten (10) noncumulative days will be applies to the first ten (10) days of approved Workers' Compensation lost time.
+These ten (10) noncumulative days will be applied to the first ten (10) days of approved Workers' Compensation lost time.
 Additional emergency sick leave may be granted by the Board at the request of the employee.
 All claims for such leave must clearly substantiate a physical injury received in carrying out assigned duties, or the contracting of an infectious or contagious disease for which inoculations are not available therefrom, at the school center to which they are assigned.
 An employee shall qualify for up to a maximum additional ten (10) days of noncumulative sick leave if the disease requires the employee to use more than five (5) days of his/her sick leave balance.
 If the employee does not have five (5) days of accumulated sick leave, this leave shall begin after exhausting his/her sick leave, if any.
 At the request of the employee, additional noncumulative sick leave may be granted by the Board. - b.
 In cases of unusual illness or injury an employee may make a request to the Superintendent for additional compensated leave days.
 If the Superintendent is satisfied that the condition warrants, he/she shall recommend additional compensated leave to the Board.